 Entry to the 2024 HURT 100 will require eight hours of volunteer trail maintenance.
 Volunteering at an ultrarunning event, or pacing/crewing during an event, DOES NOT fulfill the trail work requirement.

-Trail work for the 2024 HURT 100 must be completed between March 1, 2022, and November 15, 2023.
+Trail work for the 2024 HURT 100 must be completed between November 16, 2022, and November 15, 2023.
 Full details of the requirement are on the Trail Work form, found on www.hurt100.com/trail-work/

-Entrants not submitting verified trail work forms by the deadline will be removed from the event.
+Entrants not submitting verified Trail Work forms by the deadline will be removed from the event.
 Refunds for removed runners will be in keeping with the Refund section below.
-If a runner is removed for not completing the trail work requirement, a wait listed runner will be selected.
-The wait listed runner will have seven days to submit the Trail Work form.
+If a runner is removed for not completing the trail work requirement, a waitlisted runner will be selected.
+The waitlisted runner will have seven days to submit the Trail Work form.

-All runners entered are encouraged to complete their trail work as soon as possible.
-If not selected for the lottery, you may potentially be selected off the wait list,
+All entrants are encouraged to complete their trail work as soon as possible.
+This includes entrants near the top of the waitlist.
+If you are not selected for the lottery, you may potentially be selected off the waitlist.

-Trail work forms should be submitted to hurt100trailwork@hurthawaii.com
+Trail Work forms should be submitted to hurt100trailwork@hurthawaii.com by November 15, 2023.